kno3comma14/bips/README.md

 BIP350
 ======

+In [BIP173] the Bech32 encoding format was defined to deal mainly with segregated witness outputs.
+But the Bech32 has a weakness, whenever the last character of the input to encode is *p*, then the insertion or deletion of immediate characters doesn't validate the checksum.

-This proposal improves the Bech32 with the addition of Bech32m, using Bitcoinj implementation at the moment but trying to use clojure as native solution to avoid potential vulnerabilities in the future.
+This proposal improves the Bech32 with the addition of Bech32m, using clojure as native solution.

 The implementation of this adds support to segwit addresses and the future addition of [Taproot](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) soft fork.